Beren Saat: 2013–2016: İntikam, Benim Dünyam and Muhteşem Yüzyıl: Kösem

-2019–present: The Gift
+2019–present: The Gift and Newly founded singing career

 Between 2019 and 2021, Saat starred in the Netflix original series The Gift, in which she portrayed the lead role Atiye, an artist who comes across universal secrets in Anatolia.
 It premiered on 27 December 2019.
 The series was included on BBC's list of 10 most recommended series for December 2019.
 Writing for Hürriyet, Onur Baştürk mentioned that there was "no trace of the childishness or disharmony" that he had seen in The Protector, and praised the performance of all the actors, including Saat and her co-star Mehmet Günsür.
 The love scenes in the TV series became subject of discussion on social media and drew mixed reactions.
 Its second season was released in September 2020, followed by a third and final season in June 2021.
+Beren Saat's song 'CapitaliZoo,' which she and her husband Kenan Doğulu have been working on for a long time and whose production is now complete, has been released on all digital platforms in 2026.
+The lyrics of the English song were written by Beren Saat, while the production and arrangement were handled by her husband Kenan Doğulu.
+The mixing was done by Grammy Award-winning Brendan Morawski.
+Beren Saat's performance in the music video, filmed in Los Angeles, also drew attention.
+The song got mixed to negative reception from listeners.

 Personal life

 Beren Saat began dating Kenan Doğulu in February 2012.
 Saat and Doğulu became engaged on 23 February 2014 in Istanbul and were married on 29 July 2014 in a private ceremony in Los Angeles, California in the United States.